MAP OF THINGS NO LONGER HERE

 PROJECT 2: SOCIAL CROSSINGS: AN INTERACTIVE RAILROAD MAP OF GRINNELL

 From its founding, Grinnell played a role in the Underground Railroad.
 How can Grinnell continue its spirit of justice for marginalized socioeconomic and racial groups?
 How do we build communities of (intersectional) belonging?
 What does it mean to be committed to freedom?
-This project will begin with a social map of the contemporary populations of Grinnell, gather community stories and memories of railroads, movement and freedom, and conclude with a final interactive event about what freedom looks like in Grinnell today.
+This project began with a social map of the contemporary populations of Grinnell, gathered community stories and memories of railroads, movement and freedom, and concluded with an interactive event about what freedom looks like in Grinnell today.

 Collaborators: Keva Fawkes, Purvi Shah, Anna Swanson

 Team Returned: June 18 - July 1, 2017